 Scams and extortion

 Travellers have been victims of fraud when trying to exchange money with strangers in the street or in a bank queue.
 Credit card and ATM fraud occurs.

 Some Australians have been victims of fraud by bogus internet friendship, dating and marriage schemes operating from Russia.
 These large-scale, well-organised scams typically result from connections made through internet dating schemes or chat rooms.
-Once a virtual relationship develops, the Australian citizen is asked by their friend or prospective marriage partner to send money to enable travel to Australia.
+Once a virtual relationship develops, the Australian citizen is asked by their friend or prospective marriage partner to send money to enable them to travel to Australia.
 Once the money has been received, the relationship is usually terminated and there is little to no chance of recovering the funds.

 There have also been reports of harassment, mistreatment and extortion by police or other local officials.